timothypratley/happyapi/docs/DESIGN.md

   Secure, **except** that it encourages users to store a plain text file containing credentials, which is risky.
   If those credentials are stolen, your account is compromised until password reset.
   Not widely offered/used.
-Not an option for GAPI).
+Not an option for GAPI.
 * Secret token.
 Please put it in the header, query parameters are secure but can appear in server logs as plain text.
 Easy and common, but often lacks fine-grained permissions.
 Github tokens can be limited in certain ways.
 For GAPI, the token is only useful for public APIs.
 It won't give you access to your data.
 Popular because it's really just basic auth, but with the ability to create multiple tokens?
 * OAuth2 tokens.
 Enables 3rd party applications to be permitted access to user data on a per-user and per-scope basis.
 Necessary for many Google APIs.
 Requires you to have an "app".
 Probably confusing to most users who don't want to make an "app", just want their data.
   "Apps" have a secret token which is used to get access tokens.
 End users are redirected to Google to sign in and grant access, then redirected back to the "app" with the access token.
 Access tokens are end user specific and expire.